“When the well is dry, we learn the worth of water” ~ Benjamin Franklin

 Property & Community Impacts

 The City of Columbus owns all the land where the Home Road Water Plant will be built.
-Some private property impacts beyond public right-of-way limits may occur for the transmission mains.
-However, the project team is evaluating the best routes within the selected corridors during final design activities to minimize or avoid major property impacts to businesses and residents.
-If we determine that your property will be affected, such that an easement is required, we will contact you.
+Some private property impacts may occur beyond public right-of-way limits for the transmission mains.
+However, the project team is evaluating the best routes within the selected corridors during the final design activities to minimize or avoid significant impacts on properties, including businesses and residents.
+If we determine that your property will be affected and an easement is required, we will contact you.
 Information about how public agencies are required to address property impacts in Ohio can be reviewed HERE.

-To confirm any specific concerns about impacts on your property, contact the project team on the website at https://cbuswater.com/contact/.
+To confirm any specific concerns about impacts on your property, contact the project team on the website HERE.

 Columbus will collaborate with event organizers to develop event-specific plans to schedule around those events or temporarily suspend construction operations in the immediate vicinity and relocate work crews to other project areas.
-Construction materials and equipment will be removed, and surface conditions restored as much as practical in advance to provide patrons with safe access during the various events.
+Construction materials and equipment will be removed, and surface conditions will be restored as much as possible in advance to provide patrons with safe access during the various events.

 School districts west of the Scioto River should anticipate temporary inconveniences when construction activities occur adjacent to their facilities and along bus routes.
 Dublin City Schools bus routes will be affected by transmission main construction east of the Scioto River along the Tuller Road corridor between Riverside Drive and the Sawmill/Snouffer intersection.
 The project team will coordinate with the school districts during the design phase so they can provide input on bus routing.
-Additionally, we will provide timely updates during construction.
+Additionally, we will provide timely updates throughout the construction process.

 Jurisdictional Coordination